-Special clinical interest in lung and gastrointestinal cancers, mesothelioma and NETs.
+Clinical interest in lung and gastrointestinal cancers, mesothelioma and neuroendocrine tumours (NETs).

-Nick is an expert medical oncologist specialising in lung cancer, mesothelioma, gastrointestinal, cancers, and neuroendocrine tumours (NETs).
+Nick is a medical oncologist with clinical interests in lung cancer, mesothelioma, gastrointestinal cancers, and neuroendocrine tumours (NETs).

-Nick is an approachable and caring clinician who combines over 23 years of clinical experience with ongoing active research into cutting-edge treatments and practice improvements.
-His practice philosophy is to provide high-quality care with empathy and hope.
+Nick is a supportive and caring clinician who has over 20 years experience.
+He is passionate about his clinical research interests and strives to provide high-quality care, offering empathy and hope.

 Nick is the current Board Chair of TOGA, former ALTG president and past President of COSA, a member of the AGITG Upper Gastrointestinal Cancer Working Party, and committee and faculty member with the International Association for the Study of Lung Cancer, a global multidisciplinary organisation dedicated to eradicating lung cancer.
 Professionally, he has also served on the Executive of the Medical Oncology Group of Australia (MOGA) and the Private Cancer Physicians Group of Australia (PCPA).
 Nick was the inaugural NSW Cancer Institute appointed Director of the Northern Sydney Cancer Trial Trials Network, and Clinical Trials Director and Clinical Services Director, GenesisCare (Formerly Northern Cancer Institute), St Leonards, Sydney, since 2012.

-- From a patient advocacy perspective, Nick has been dedicated to promoting research and evidence-based best practice in lung cancer and mesothelioma, gastrointestinal cancers, and NETs.
+- From a patient advocacy perspective, Nick is dedicated to helping promote research and evidence-based care in lung cancer and mesothelioma, gastrointestinal cancers, and NETs.

 - He has achieved this through active involvement in various collaborative research organisations, their fundraising arms and advocacy organisations such as the Thoracic Oncology Group of Australasia (TOGA), formerly the Australasian Lung Cancer Trials Group, The Australasian Gastrointestinal Trials Group (AGITG), The Clinical Oncology Society of Australia (COSA), The GI Cancer Institute, Pankind (Formerly the Avner Foundation) and NeuroEndocrine Cancer Australia (formerly the Unicorn Foundation).